Xunnamius/hashnav/README.md

 ![Screenshot](http://i.imgur.com/sWNmn.png)

-Some of the nifty (and quite-frankly awesome) tools provided for developers include:
+Some of the nifty tools provided for developers include:

 * One of the most unique and intuitive hash URI parsers around
 * Query, grab, and manipulate hash data in the URI in a succinct and efficient manner
 * Quickly and easily navigate through a local history "smart-repository"
-* Register and unregister powerful URI observer events (which can optionally be tied to DOM elements), capable of meeting all your needs
+* Register and unregister powerful URI observer events (which can be easily tied to DOM elements), capable of meeting all your needs
 * Serialize (take a snapshot of) the current hash session for later analysis, storage, or session sharing
 * Unserialize and fully restore a saved hash session as if the user never left!
 * Supports custom hash prefixes other than the traditional hash (#).
 * Supports the search-engine AJAX crawler routine a la "#!/"
 * Accounts for native "hashchange" support and adjusts accordingly.
 * Only requires a small subset of the MooTools Core library to function properly (at its most conservative).
-* Around 4KB when gzipped (using compressed version).
+* Very small core file (6.05KB uncompressed, 2.02KB gzipped).
+60% smaller than beta version.
-* Quite a bit more is available for use, with [more on the way](http://github.com/Xunnamius/HashNav/blob/master/Docs/Documentation.md#ComingSoon).
+* New modularized class structure reduces HashNav's overall footprint by over 50% when compared to the beta version.

-Do note that this bad boy is **STILL IN BETA** (support for BETA releases will cease once HashNav advances to 1.0) and as such probably contains a few bugs that I have yet to find whilst testing the hell out of it these past few days.
-I'll stomp them as I come across them, but if you happen across any yourself, **don't hesitate to file an issue** (or fork the project and stomp a few yourself) and I'll hop right on it.
+* Tested against MooTools 1.3.x

 Be sure to read the [full documentation](http://github.com/Xunnamius/HashNav/blob/master/Docs/Documentation.md "It's really cool :D") to understand the *full power* of this class.
-For a fun little demo sandbox to frolic around in, check out this GitHub page: [http://xunnamius.github.com/HashNav](http://xunnamius.github.com/HashNav "It's really cool :D")
+For a fun little HashNav sandbox to frolic around in, check out this GitHub page: [http://xunnamius.github.com/HashNav](http://xunnamius.github.com/HashNav "It's really cool :D")

 How to Use
 ----------
 If you're in a hurry and just need some decent hash navigation (or a little crash course in observer-oriented hash navigation), you could do something like:

 	var hashNav = new HashNav(),
-	observerName = 'observer',
+	observerName = 'helloworld',
 	trigger = { page: true, params: {} },
 	callback = function(e){ console.log('event triggered:', e, arguments); },
 	arguments = [1, 2, 3, 4],